samudraam/FL2025-Group_3-Semester_Project/README.md

      - For Android: Press `a` in the terminal to open in an Android emulator (requires Android Studio).

 3. **Troubleshooting**
-   - If you encounter errors, check the terminal output for hints.
-   - Make sure all dependencies are installed and your device/emulator is set up. (repeat step 5 from setup)
+   - Make sure all dependencies are installed and your device/emulator is set up. (repeat step 4 from setup)

 4. **Stop the Development Server**
    - Press `Ctrl + C` in the terminal to stop Expo.